 How can SOCOTEC help me with waste classification?

-- At SOCOTEC, we offer advice, expertise and guidance to ensure our clients are able to quickly identify hazards in their waste and classify them in line with WM3 guidance
+- We offer advice, expertise and guidance to ensure our clients are able to quickly identify hazards in their waste and classify them in line with WM3 guidance

 - To help clients handling potentially contaminated construction soils, we also offer chemical fingerprint testing services to identify specific hazards in construction waste